harelba/serium/docs/README.md

 ## Design assumptions
 * CPU/Memory is cheaper than developer time and time-to-market of new features
-* Decoupling feature release from any devops work is a good thing
+* Decoupling feature release from any maintenance/migration work is a good thing
-* Most serialization formats only provide for "protocol-level evolution", not supporting logicl evolution of the data strcutures, which is needed many times
+* Logicl evolution of the data strcutures is required in many real world use cases
 * The codebase and the programming language can serve as an accurate "distributed schema repository", taking advantage of standard code management tools

 Due to these design assumptions, the library is currently optimized mainly for ease of development and iteration, and for decoupling between the developer's work and devops work.
 Obviously, once the concepts stabilize enough, speed/space optimizations will get into focus.